WordPress/wpcs-docs/wordpress-coding-standards/php.md

 echo "<a href='$link' title='$linktitle'>$linkname</a>";
 ```

-Text that goes into HTML attributes should be run through `esc_attr()` so that single or double quotes do not end the attribute value and invalidate the HTML, causing a security issue.
+Text that goes into HTML or XML attributes should be escaped so that single or double quotes do not end the attribute value and invalidate the HTML, causing a security issue.
 See [Data Validation](https://developer.wordpress.org/plugins/security/data-validation/) in the Plugin Handbook for further details.

 ## Indentation